jtb324/IBDCluster/documentation/pip.md

 parent: Installation
 grand_parent: Documentation
 ---
 # Using Pip to install IBDCluster:
+Coming soon
+{: .label .label-yellow }
 ___
+This installation method is not yet implemented but is planned to be part of a future release